byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Recapturing the integration between Life and Style, art ... living the creativity is the most important thing someone has.
 Dance the essence of things.** *The denial, the courage to confront, the release ... too flow again ...*

 Urban environments are not nurturing environments in and of themselves, but with care, can be curated and cultivated into being so.
-Breaking the role of 'consumer culture,' of 'modern culture,' hanging up the 'cultural costume' and designing a living lifeStyle of ones own, connected through too nature.
+Breaking the role of 'consumer culture,' of 'modern culture,' hanging up the 'cultural costume' and designing a living lifeStyle of ones own, symbiotically connected through too nature.

 ![Authentic Living](./vivariumGeorgeTownGallery/vivariumLivingRoom/livingRoomCandidCafeWeb.jpg)